kanziebub/SurvivalProtocol/rulebook.md

 | #**8** |   0   |
 | Escape |   0   |

-*   1 TK = 2 Points
+*   1 Field Kill = 1 Point
+*   Battle Zone Kill = 0 Point
-*   Penalty = -2 Points
+*   Penalty = -1 Points
-*   Hostage Holding = -10 Points
+*   *Hostage Holding = -10 Points

-> If a player dies due to restricted area timer, wild animals, or any other non-Player cause, 2 Points will be deducted from that Player’s Round Point total.
+> If a player dies due to restricted area timer, wild animals, or any other non-Player cause, 1 Points will be deducted from that Player’s Round Point total.
 >
-> If there are two (2) Players left in a Game, and a Player dies to restricted area timer, wild animals, or any other non-Player cause, the final remaining Player will be awarded 2 Points as if they secured the kill on the dying Player.
+> If there are two (2) Players left in a Game, and a Player dies to restricted area timer, wild animals, or any other non-Player cause, the final remaining Player will be awarded 1 Points as if they secured the kill on the dying Player.
 No points will be deducted from the dying Player Round Point total
 >
 > Escape is disabled.